-MEMBERSHIP fee of not less than \$15.00 is charged the new member, and anuual dues of various amounts are fixed by the club, the minimum being \$10.00, but in the majority of clubs a sum somewhat larger.
+MEMBERSHIP fee is fixed by each club and should not be less than ten dollars.
+The annual dues of various amounts are fixed by the club, the minimum being ten dollars, but in the majority of clubs a sum somewhat larger is advisable.
 Of this amount \$2.00 per year, at present, is paid to Kiwanis International, together with \$1.00 as subscription for The Kiwanis Magazine.
 Of the \$2.00 sent to International as annual dues, fully one-half is expended in the work of the Service Department, the Field Service Department and the distribution of helpful literature.
 This obviously constitutes a direct service to the clubs.
 But the balance of the \$2.00, which is expended in the other departments of International, is equally, though not so obviously, a means of definite service to the organization and the clubs.
 Every dollar paid to International is set to work as wisely and as prudently as possible for the advancement of Kiwanis.
 Every Kiwanian gets his money's worth in the splendid effectiveness of the entire organization which is made possible because of the efficiency of its management and the vast amount of volunteer talent which is capitalized in its work.

-From the annual club dues, various amounts in different districts, ranging from \$1.00 to \$1.50 are paid for district dues, and in addition, in some districts, varying amounts for specific purposes, such as district convention assessments, trustees' meetings and bulletin subscriptions.
+From the annual club dues, various amounts in different districts, ranging from \$1.00 to \$1.50 are paid for district dues, and in addition, in some districts, varying amounts for specific purposes, such as district convention assessments and bulletin subscriptions.
 All this is not to exceed, with the annual district dues, more than \$2.25.
 These funds are used in the expenses of district administration which also renders service to the clubs by carrying on the district work, by visitations of district officers, committee work, trustees' meetings and the publication of bulletins and reports.

 Each new club is required to pay a fixed charter fee of one hundred dollars (\$100) to Kiwanis International.
-This is paid from the fund created by the membership fee of not less than fifteen dollars (\$15) paid to the club by each new member.
-The balance of the fund remains in the treasury of the new club.
+This is paid from the fund created by the membership fee paid to the club by each new member.
+The balance of the fund, after payment of the prorated international and district dues and magazine subscriptions, remains in the treasury of the new club.